wp-plugins/superslider-menu/readme.txt

 == HISTORY ==

+* 2.0 (2010/03/21)

+	* Complete rebuild

 * 0.4 (2008/11/20)

 	* Fixed bug - opacity on tooltips now works.
 	* Moved option - Mouse tracer location, right or left of menu to css control.

 * 0.3 (2008/11/19)

 	* Fixed bug - activeID is NULL when on non menu page.

 * 0.2 (2008/11/19)

 	* Added mootools / css powered animated tooltips on categories
-	* Added Option
-		* tooltips on categories  on / off
+	* Added Option, tooltips on categories  on / off

 * 0.1.6 (2008/11/11)

 	* Added settings screen for plugin.
 	* Added Options

 		* theme files to use for menu.
 		* menu accordion to work with click or mouseover
 		* allow close all tabs